The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Discussion

 Beyond high-resource tertiary centers, silhouette-based gait assessment may hold particular promise in low- and middle-income countries (LMICs) and community-based care settings.
-Prior work on artificial intelligence implementation in LMIC healthcare systems has largely focused on imaging modalities such as echocardiography, CT, and MRI, demonstrating substantial potential while highlighting infrastructure and scalability challenges \cite{Marey2025LMIC, Mollura2020}.
+Prior work on artificial intelligence implementation in LMIC healthcare systems has largely focused on imaging modalities such as echocardiography, CT, and MRI, demonstrating substantial potential while highlighting infrastructure and scalability challenges \cite{Marey2025LMIC,Mollura2020}.
 In contrast, automated screening tools for geriatric syndromes such as frailty remain underexplored despite the growing burden of aging populations.
-Frailty assessment is frequently underperformed in resource-constrained environments due to limited specialist availability and structured evaluation pathways.
 Silhouette-based gait analysis offers a privacy-preserving, low-cost alternative that requires only standard RGB video acquisition and modest computational resources.
-By enabling early identification of at-risk individuals without dependence on advanced imaging infrastructure, such systems could support community-level triage, timely referral, and preventive intervention.
-The use of silhouette representations further reduces privacy concerns, facilitating potential deployment in primary care clinics, community health centers, or home-based screening contexts.

 Several limitations warrant consideration.
 First, the cohort size remains modest and derived from a single center, limiting immediate generalizability.
 Although cross-validation mitigates internal partition bias, external validation across diverse populations, walking environments, and recording conditions is essential.
 Second, while silhouette representations enhance privacy and align with pretrained gait backbones, they omit fine-grained kinematic information that may further refine frailty assessment.
-Third, the present study focuses on cross-sectional staging rather than longitudinal modeling of frailty progression, which may have important implications for early detection and intervention monitoring.
+Third, the present study focuses on cross-sectional staging rather than longitudinal modeling of frailty progression.
 Future work will extend this framework to larger, multi-center cohorts and assess external validation across varied demographic and geographic settings.
 Integration of multimodal data streams, including wearable sensors or clinical covariates, may enhance predictive sensitivity.
-Longitudinal modeling could further enable early identification of frailty progression, informing proactive care strategies and fall-prevention programs.

 In summary, this work establishes a clinically grounded framework for adapting pretrained gait recognition models to frailty classification under limited data conditions.
 By emphasizing reproducible evaluation, controlled backbone adaptation, and interpretable decision analysis, our findings support the development of scalable, privacy-preserving gait-based tools for frailty screening and global clinical translation.